-I am a Utah native and have lived here all my life.
+I have lived in the beautiful state of Utah all my life.
 I try to gather materials from nature to include in my knives, and to recycle as much as I can.
 I try to infuse my creations with as many natural materials as I can, many gathered near my home.
 When I started as many knifemakers do, I made my knife blades out of old sawblades and files, since most often these things can be obtained at no cost.
 Now as a more experienced knifemaker, I want consistency and the highest quality possible in my knives.
-I use mostly 1095 high carbon steel for my outdoors knives.
-1095 is a tried-and-true knifemaking steel, and makes knives that are tough, able to hold an edge, and are easy to sharpen in the field.
-I put either a special "bluing" finish on many of my knives (similar to the way guns are blued), or a light acid etch to help resist corrosion and give them a rugged patina.
+I use simple high carbon steels such as 1095, 5160, O1 and A2.
+I want my knives to be tough, hold a good edge, and be easily to sharpened in the field.
+I tend to leave a "rough" finish on my steel after heat treatment, and often use chemicals to darken the steel much like gun bluing to help the knives resist corrosion and give them a rugged patina.
 Recently I have been experimenting with a glass bead-blast matte finish on some knives.
 When I really want to make a "pretty" piece, I give the steel a mirror shine, but as with all carbon steels, it won't last if put to use!
 Regardless of the finish, my primary goal is a good heat treat and a tough blade.

 To be able to keep up with demand, I mostly offer only specific patterns that I design, rather than taking requests for custom knives.
 Still, each knife is unique with slight variations, and I try to use a wide range of handle materials and finishing styles that give every knife personality and uniqueness.
 I tend to prefer brass and hardwoods rather than composites and hex bolts, but I'm trying to branch out a little!